 Answering this question can prove more difficult than you might expect.
-Over the last fifteen years, I have developed a programme that helps secondary students with reading problems to catch up very quickly, and now I work with schools to train teachers and LSAs.
+Over the last fifteen years, I have developed a programme that helps secondary students with the most serious reading problems to catch up very quickly; now I work with schools to develop a cohesive whole-school literacy strategy, and train staff in close assessment and how to deliver the Thinking Reading programme.
 That’s simple enough.
-But there is always the next question: so how does it work?
+But there is always the next question: so how does the programme work?

 It’s not just that there are so many elements in any given half-hour Thinking Reading lesson; there is also trying to explain that there is a rational, research-tested basis for the way they are arranged, and how each stage progresses to the next lesson.
 And, of course, there is the tricky business of language, so that when I say ‘precision teaching’ or ‘direct instruction’, an entirely different conversation may be happening in the other person’s head!